aaronpk/oauth-client-id-scheme/draft-parecki-oauth-client-id-scheme.md

 Here, `<client_id_scheme>` is the Client Identifier Scheme and `<orig_client_id>` is an identifier for the Client within the namespace of that scheme.
 See {{client_identifier_schemes}} for Client Identifier Schemes defined by this specification.

-Authorization Servers MUST use the presence of a `:` (colon) character to determine whether a Client Identifier Scheme is used.
-If a `:` character is present, the Authorization Server MUST interpret the Client Identifier according to the Client Identifier Scheme, here defined as the string before the (first) `:` character.
+Authorization Servers MUST use the presence of a `:` (colon) character and the content preceding it to determine whether a Client Identifier Scheme is used.
+If a `:` character is present, and the content preceding it is a recognized and supported Client Identifier Scheme value, the Authorization Server MUST interpret the Client Identifier according to the given Client Identifier Scheme.
+The Client Identifier Scheme is defined as the string before the (first) `:` character.
 If the Authorization Server does not support the Client Identifier Scheme, the Authorization Server MUST refuse the request.

 For example, an Authorization Request might contain `client_id=client_attestation:example-client` to indicate that the `client_attestation` Client Identifier Scheme is to be used and that within this scheme, the Client can be identified by the string `example-client`.
 The presentation would contain the full `client_attestation:example-client` string as the audience (intended receiver) and the same full string would be used as the Client Identifier anywhere in the OAuth flow.

 Note that the Client needs to determine which Client Identifier Schemes the Authorization Server supports prior to sending the Authorization Request in order to choose a supported scheme.

-## Pre-Registered Clients
+## Fallback for Unrecognized Client ID Schemes

 If a `:` character is not present in the Client Identifier, the Authorization Server MUST treat the Client Identifier as referencing a pre-registered client.
 This is equivalent to the {{RFC6749}} default behavior, i.e., the Client Identifier needs to be known to the Authorization Server in advance of the Authorization Request.
 The Client metadata is pre-registered using {{RFC7591}} or through out-of-band mechanisms.

-For example, if an Authorization Request contains `client_id=example-client`, the Authorization Server would interprete the Client Identifier as referring to a pre-registered client.
+For example, if an Authorization Request contains `client_id=example-client`, the Authorization Server would interpret the Client Identifier as referring to a pre-registered client.

+If a `:` character is present in the Client Identifier but the value preceding it is not a recognized and supported Client Identifier Scheme value, the Authorization Server MAY treat the Client Identifier as having a default Client Identifier Scheme.

+For example, an Authorization Request containing a `client_id` value of `https://client.example.com/metadata.json` could be interpreted by the Authorization Server as referring to a Client ID Metadata Document {{I-D.draft-parecki-oauth-client-id-metadata-document}}, with the default Client Identifier Scheme being `client-id-metadata-document`.

-From this definition, it follows that pre-registered clients MUST NOT contain a `:` character in their Client Identifier.
+From this definition, it follows that pre-registered clients MUST NOT contain a `:` character preceded immediately by a supported Client Identifier Scheme value in the first part of their Client Identifier.

-## https scheme
+### Example

 Deployments that use `https` URLs as client IDs and that have only one way to resolve client metadata from the URL, MAY use full https URL as the client ID.
 If there is only one way to resolve client metadata then there is no ambiguity in which metadata retrieval method to use, and are not susceptible to client identifier mixup attacks as described in {{client-id-mixups}}.